 - Loss of creative control.
 You sell the rights to your book to your publisher.
 You may not have the final say on what your book cover will look like or if your title gets changed.

 - It can be an excruciatingly slow process.
 It may take years to get an agent or find someone who wants to publish your story.
 When it’s published also depends upon when that publisher releases certain titles or genres.

 - Lack of marketing.
-Hay House Publishing CEO Reid Tracy, admits that most publishers leave the marketing in the hands of the author.
-Marketing takes a lot of work, energy, and money, which is a risk not a lot of publishers like to take.
+Hay House Publishing CEO Reid Tracy admits that most publishers leave the marketing in the author’s hands.
+Marketing takes a lot of work, energy, and money, which is a risk, not many publishers like to take.
 This is why having a following is so important.